Herman Bundesen: First tenure as Chicago City Health Commissioner

-Early into his tenure, he was informed of a child abuser impersonating a dentist and going to public schools claiming to have been sent to examine children.
+Early into his tenure, Bundensen was informed of a child abuser impersonating a dentist and going to public schools claiming to have been sent to examine children.
 He tracked the imposter to a rooming house, where a woman told him that the man was out.
 He threatened to arrest the woman in his place, after which she admitted the abuser was hiding in a closet.
 The Chicago Tribune reported the story under the headline "Dr. Bundesen Nabs Moron Who Hoaxed School".

-He launched an infant welfare program, emphasizing parental education.
+Bundensen launched an infant welfare program, emphasizing parental education.
 This was responsible for a drastic decrease in infant mortality in Chicago.
 The city also saw a decrease in maternal mortality.

-He was successful in decreasing the city's rates of diphtheria.
+He was also successful in his efforts to decrease the city's rates of diphtheria.

 Bundensen made milk inspection a priority. in December 1925, at his urging, the Chicago City Council defied the 1911 ban by the state government of Illinois on tuberculin testing of cattle.
 In 1926, he had persuaded Illinois dairy farmers to destroy diseased cows, and convinced milk processors to improve their equipment for pasteurizing.
 He also increased the enforcement of pasteurization laws.
 In the year 1928, the health department conducted 56,127 dairy farm inspections, a more than thirteen-fold increase from the number they had conducted in the year 1920.
+His work on milk safety earned him the Lawson Prize.

 During his time in office, he acquired celebrity, often taking photo ops.
 He received much attention for numerous relief efforts he participated in.
 For instance, he was photographed handing bottles of milk from a railroad boxcar to children during a relief expedition Chicago sent to Miami after the 1926 Miami hurricane.
 Other relief efforts he participated in included relief efforts to address the Tri-State tornado outbreak and the Great Mississippi Flood of 1927 Taking credit for his work as health commissioner, Bundensen would often in interviews and appearances call himself the, "savior of babies, friend of mothers, and builder of public health.

 Bundesen wrote baby books which became widely sold in the 1920s and 1930s.
 The Board of Health would also mail free copies to new mothers they identified from the city's birth records.